clemEssien/ZinCaps/README.md

 # ActiveSitePrediction

-- Running on GPU
 This code was designed to run on GPU

 Instructions
 1. Run /ZinCaps/ActiveSitePrediction/src/DataProcessing/genSequence.py